 Athletes care mostly about muscle building and performance.
 Our whey formula will help you to achieve these goals.
 The perfect symbiosis of whey concentrate and isolate was developed specifically for demanding athletes and opens up unexpected possibilities for you.
 With milk from pasture-raised cows.
 Natural power and health.

 In order for us to guarantee a premium quality product, our whey is sourced exclusively from free range grazing cows.
 Many other cows are fed supplements, so-called BSTs, to allow them to produce unnaturally high milk volumes.
 We insist on purity.
 And we do not support this kind of husbandry.
 Therefore: Milk from pasture-raised cows.
 For more sustainability in husbandry.
 And the healthiest and most efficient proteins for you.

 Sweet and no calories - steviol glycosides, purified extracts of the stevia plant, are the perfect sugar substitutes.
 The challenge: Their extreme sweetness.
 After a lot of trial and error we created the formula for a perfect, toned down sweetness.

 No more problems with lumpy protein drinks.
 We have taken the solubility of protein shakes to a whole new level.
 Our whey protein now boasts absolute instant quality with perfect solubility, no more clumping or residue from the powder.
 A satisfying crystal clear taste.

 Frequently Asked Questions

-Whey Protein Instant Concentrate (contains the emulgator sunflower lecithin), Whey Protein Instant Isolate (contains the emulgator sunflower lecithin), flavour, acidifier (citric acid), sweetener (steviol glycosides, sucralose)Info
+Whey Protein Instant Concentrate (contains the emulgator sunflower lecithin), Whey Protein Instant Isolate (contains the emulgator sunflower lecithin), flavour (contains lactose), acidifier (citric acid), sweetener (steviol glycosides, sucralose)Info